 This audio baby monitor is a great portable option for any parent who wants a little freedom to walk around the campsite after putting the baby down to sleep.
 Thanks to the intercom system, parents can communicate with their child over the baby monitor.

-Additionally, it ships with rechargeable batteries that offer up to 18 hours of use on just one charge, which will keep the batteries from failing on your trip.
+Additionally, it ships with rechargeable batteries that offer up to 18 hours of use on just one charge, which should offer enough for a couple of nights away.

 - Offers hands free use, thanks to the belt clip

 - Beeps when battery is low or connection is lost

 - Offers vibrating soundalert to tell parents that there is sound in the baby’s room

 - Unlinking causes the monitor to make a loud sound, which can wake the baby